buildo/react-flexview/README.md

 ## Documentation
 Refer to the [Book of FlexView](http://buildo.github.io/react-flexview/)

+## Supported browsers
+We removed vendor prefixes in [#66](https://github.com/buildo/react-flexview/issues/66), since than we only supports browsers that don't require prefixes for *flexbox* CSS properties which are most browsers:
+- IE 11
+- Edge (any version)
+- Google Chrome 29+
+- Firefox 28+
+- Safari 9+

+If you need to support older browsers, try with `FlexView` `3.x`.

 ## Used By
 At [buildo](https://buildo.io/) we've been using `FlexView` in production in every web application we built since [July 2015](https://github.com/buildo/react-components/pull/7) (it was in a different repo back then).